STAR-Bench: Probing Deep Spatio-Temporal Reasoning as Audio 4D Intelligence: Evaluation

 \subsection{Main Result Analysis}

 We present a comprehensive evaluation on \ourbench, as shown in \cref{tab:main_results}.
-Due to the space limit, detailed results on each task are provided in \cref{sec:detail_res}.
+Due to the space limit, detailed results on each task are provided in \cref{appendix:detail_res}.
 Our key findings are as follows:

 \textbf{\ourbench is Challenging} \ourbench presents a considerable challenge for existing models.
 Human evaluators achieve high accuracy across all task categories (e.g., 75.6\% on perception, 88.0\% on temporal, and 73.7\% on spatial tasks), whereas all tested models fall well below this baseline.
 Most open-source models perform close to random guessing, and even the best closed-source model, Gemini 2.5 Pro, reaches only 49.59\% average accuracy.
 In addition, model predictions on \ourbench exhibit low reliability, as evidenced by the pronounced gap between their Average Accuracy (AA) and All-Correct-Rate (ACR) scores.
-A detailed discussion of this issue is provided in \cref{sec:instability}.
+A detailed discussion of this issue is provided in \cref{appendix:instability}.
 Although the underlying audio data for the temporal tasks (e.g., FSD50K, Clotho) is commonly used for model pre-training, our novel task formulation of temporal reasoning deliberately departs from conventional audio QA formats.
-This design allows for a more thorough evaluation of the integrated capabilities of current models.
+This design allows for a more thorough evaluation of the integrated capabilities of current models. \begin{hlblock} Meanwhile, this design also serves as a diagnostic lens on the limitations of current training pipelines.
+The poor performance across models suggests that existing training paradigms often centered on clip‑level tagging, QA, or captioning over linguistically salient cues (e.g., using FSD50K for sound event recognition) and do not equip models with the abilities needed for audio 4D intelligence. \end{hlblock}

 \textbf{A Clear Performance Gap between Closed-Source and Open-Source Models} On the foundational perception and temporal tasks, Gemini 2.5 Pro establishes a commanding lead among all models.
 On spatial tasks, however, nearly all models, both closed- and open-source, perform poorly.
 As indicated by the prior experiment (\cref{fig:reverse}), this is likely because most models (except BAT) discard multi-channel information during preprocessing, thereby losing key acoustic cues needed for spatial reasoning.
 Among closed-source models, Gemini 2.5 Pro surpasses Gemini 2.5 Flash, suggesting that stronger reasoning capabilities deliver substantial gains.
 In contrast, open-source models show the opposite pattern: the ``think'' modes of Audio Flamingo 3 and Xiaomi-MiMo-Audio perform worse than their no-thinking counterparts, implying that without sufficiently solid perceptual and knowledge foundations, reasoning can be ineffective or even detrimental.